jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 $$
 (W_1, W_2)
 $$
 and let the gravity to do its work.

 Visualize 3D or higher dimensions are hard.
-It is much easier to study the problem in 2D since the solution usually works in higher dimension.
+It is much easier to study any DL problem in 2D first.

 <div class="imgcap">
 <img src="/assets/dl_intro/gd.jpg" style="border:none;">